 First, the temperature drops down as thermophilic activity reduces.
 Crucially, though, just because the compost has cooled down it is not finished.

 After it has cooled down, other decomposers, such as fungi, worms and beetles, really get to work, further improving the quality of the compost.
 Finally, you end up with a stable compost that will improve your soil.

 Let’s look at the benefits of allowing enough time during this stage…

 During the early stages of composting, bacteria break up easy-to-digest material.
 However, not everything is easy for those bacteria to digest.

 You’ll probably notice when you come to use your compost heap that it still has woodier materials such as branches and wood chips.
-The lignin in woody materials is much harder to digest than other structures.
+The lignin in woody materials makes it much harder to digest than other structures.

 As compost cools down, though, other decomposers get to work.
-Fungi, for example, has developed enzymes that break apart the lignin in wood.
+Fungi, for example, have developed enzymes that break apart the lignin in wood.

 Not too much nitrogen…

 Plants need nitrogen, but too much nitrogen can burn their roots.
 Immature compost can be too high in nitrogen, especially if you added a lot of hot material such as chicken manure.